My Projects

 Moving over to Rust went really well, and I was able to redesign quite a lot of things from the ground up, and make some improvements on the original:

-- An improved start/settings menu with custom widgets
+- An improved start/settings menu with custom widgets - I was able to make use of ratatui widgets for this and other screens

 This is still under development currently, here are some developmental screenshots to give an idea of the project: